iwanttoeatyo/Game-With-Chat/README.md

 Setup a MySQL database called app run the sql in [config/schema/urgame.sql](config/schema/urgame.sql) in the new app database

+Checkout this repository and run composer in the main directory.
 Update composer dependencies.
 Composer should download all necessary dependencies run `composer self-update`
 run `composer update`